nuwapi/Plum/README.md

 ## Authors

-* **Nuo Wang** - The current developer of Plum, who wrote most of the functionalities in the current version of the code.
+* **Nuo Wang** - The current developer of Plum responsible for most of the functionalities in the current version of the code.
-* **Rachel Krueger** - The inital framework, named OOPS, of the code.
+* **Rachel Krueger** - The inital framework of the code.

 ## License